chmarsaws/realtime-web-analytics-workshop/module-4/README.md

 *   **LastEventTimestamp** - this is an integer field used to track the latest metrics.

 1. Navigate to DynamoDB in the console, select **Tables** from the left side menu.
-2. Select the radio button to select the **stack-name**-Metrics table.
+2. Select the radio button to select the `realtime-analytics-workshop-Metrics` table.
 3. Click the Items tab to see the seven default metrics.
 4. Click the **Create item** button to add a new item.
 5. Enter **avg_pg_ld** in the String field for the MetricType.